 The 20,000 square foot expansion of the terminal involves the renovation and expansion of public areas in Concourse A and B. The expansion added new restrooms, concession space, and hold rooms.
-Project costs in fiscal year 2010 totaled \$3.3 million.
-The most recent of the shops to open is the El Paso Saddleblanket and the New York Times Book Store.
-The total cost of the project is estimated at \$14.7 million, all of which will be funded by the Airport Enterprise Funds.
-Project completion is estimated to be the spring of 2011.
+Project costs in fiscal year 2011 totaled \$1.3 million.
+The total actual cost of the project as of August 31, 2011 was \$12.7 million.
+The project is estimated at \$14.7 million, all of which will be funded by the Airport Enterprise Funds.